rbrtjns90/AArch64-python-compiler/README.md

  - Inline Assembly
  - Ability to utilize LibC
  - Probably Force Static typing and declaration of allocated space needed for variables to avoid buffer overflows

+This is a toy project as a proof of concept that Python can compile Python and not production ready in the slightest.
+This is mostly for smart allecks in Beginner Programming Groups that denigrate people who ask if Python can compile to an executable.